-Locked 2025 Movie Story
+Locked 2025 Movie Plot

 It revolves around Eddie (Bill Skarsgard), who is facing financial hardships and is rejected by everyone he asks for help.
 He sees no choice but to steal to solve his money problems.
 When an opportunity arises, he gets caught in an unusual trap set by his attacker, William (Anthony Hopkins).
 A unique conversation develops between them, exploring questions of right and wrong and addressing many social and psychological issues.
 Eddie wants to break free from William's grip, while William seeks to prove his point and exact revenge on the criminal in Eddie's likeness.